roguehistory/DIGH-HIST3812/content/en/building/technotes-toc.md

 If the data is already made available on the open web, and its in a reasonable format (json or csv) then it's not too difficult a task.

-+ Loading simple Data into a Notebook that you've found online
++ Loading simple data that you've found online into a Notebook

 + [Working with Pandas to Manipulate Data](https://mybinder.org/v2/gh/shawngraham/dhmuse-notebooks/master?urlpath=pandas-1.ipynb)